Get answers for your health queries from top Doctors for FREE!

 1. Surgery

-Surgical oncologists in India perform surgery to remove the tumour and cut away a margin of healthy tissues so that all cancer cells are removed entirely.
+Surgical oncologists in India perform surgery to remove the tumor and cut away a margin of healthy tissues so that all cancer cells are removed entirely.
 If the cancer cells have spread to the lymph nodes in the neck, then doctors perform a neck dissection surgery to remove the cancer cells.
 Further, doctors also recommend reconstructive surgery to build the mouth so patients can regain their full ability to eat and talk.

 2. Radiation Therapy

-In this method, radiation oncologists use high energy beams such as X-rays and protons to kill the cancer cells.
+In this method, radiation oncologists use high-energy beams such as X-rays and protons to kill the cancer cells.
 There are four types of radiation therapies:

 (d).
 Intensity-Modulated Radiation Therapy (IMRT): This method uses a highly advanced computer with a metal device called a collimator that allows the radiation beams to take shape of the exact dimensions of the treatment area.

-3. Proton Therapy: This method, delivered through a device named cyclotron reduces the likelihood of side effects of radiation as the beams do not penetrate beyond the tumour.
+3. Proton Therapy: This method, delivered through a device named cyclotron reduces the likelihood of side effects of radiation as the beams do not penetrate beyond the tumor.
 It is a recent advancement in the field of oncology and only Apollo Proton Cancer Centre in Chennai is equipped with this facility.

 4. Chemotherapy: This therapy uses chemicals to kill cancer cells.
 The medicines are either given alone or with a combination of other cancer treatments.

-As you can see, tongue cancer treatment costs in India, throat cancer treatment costs in India and all other types of mouth cancer treatments in India are very affordable and quite advanced.
-India is a leading nation in terms of medical science and also has exceptionally skilled oral cancer oncologists to deal with the most complicated case.
-Moreover, all the best mouth cancer hospital in India are equipped with modern equipment and state-of-the-art technology.
+As you can see, tongue cancer treatment costs in India, throat cancer treatment costs in India, and all other types of mouth cancer treatments in India are very affordable and quite advanced.
+India is a leading nation in terms of medical science and also has exceptionally skilled oral cancer oncologists to deal with the most complicated cases.
+Moreover, all the best mouth cancer hospitals in India are equipped with modern equipment and state-of-the-art technology.
 If you compare India’s oral cancer treatment cost to the most developed nations of the world, you will find that India’s medical proficiency in dealing with the Big C is world-class and affordable at the same time.

 Let's look at the expense of treating oral cancer in India and other nations: